ramonramospaz/Eight_queens_puzzle/README.md

 Solutions of the Eight queens puzzle with constraint programming with python 3

 ## External libraries used:
+This libraries need to be installed before running the script.
-1) **ortools:**  is an open source software suite for optimization, tuned for tackling the world's toughest problems in vehicle routing, flows, integer and linear programming, and constraint programming
+1) **ortools:**  is an open source software suite for optimization, tuned for tackling the world's toughest problems in vehicle routing, flows, integer and linear programming, and constraint programming. https://developers.google.com
-2) **sqlalchemy:**  is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.
+2) **sqlalchemy:**  is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL. https://www.sqlalchemy.org/

-## Test execution
+## running test
 Use the command python3 -m pytest

 ## Run Script